 The menu at Urban Hotdog in Albuquerque is so stacked with delicious dogs, we don’t even know where to start.
 Two customer favorites are the Fully Loaded (a beef frank wrapped in sliced potato, deep fried, and garnished with classic baked potato toppings) and the Caprese (a bratwurst boasting tomatoes, basil, and a balsamic glaze).
 On the side, ask for Dog Bites, pieces of hot dog coated in panko bread crumbs and fried.

 New York: Crif Dogs

 Being named NYC’s No. 1 wiener is no small feat, with such a lot of competition for the best hot dog restaurant in the city.
 But it’s one that Crif Dogs has earned with its naturally smoked pork and beef franks.
 Order yours any way you’d like, but since you’re in the city known for bagels, you might want to go with the Everything Dog, a hot dog smeared with cream cheese, scallions, and everything-bagel seasonings.
-Food curious?
-These are the strangest food laws in every state.

 North Carolina: Sup Dogs

 Open till 3 a.m. on weekends, Sup Dogs in Chapel Hill caters to the late-night-craving crowd.
 Sink your teeth into some of the most creative specialty dogs (made with all beef, no filler), like the Western, featuring chili, a beer-battered onion ring, Monterey Jack cheese, and BBQ sauce.
 Or the Hawaiian—yes, it has pineapple.